 The alternatives under consideration include a no-action alternative, as prescribed by NEPA regulations at 40 CFR 1502.14.
 The no-action alternative (Alternative A) in this document is the continuation of the park's current deer management activities and continuation of limited CWD surveillance.
-The three action alternatives (Alternatives B, C, and D) contain actions to support forest regeneration to protect, conserve, restore native plant communities and other natural and cultural resources.
+The three action alternatives (Alternatives B, C, and D) contain actions to support forest regeneration to protect, conserve, and restore native plant communities and other natural and cultural resources.

-The alternatives also include the implementation of the park's CWD Response Plan (Appendix C).
+The alternatives also include implementation of the park's CWD Response Plan (Appendix C).
 CWD response actions include disease surveillance (detection), as well as actions to assess disease prevalence and distribution, minimize the likelihood of spread to surrounding communities and amplification within local deer populations, and if possible, elimination of CWD.
-All actions would be closely coordinated with the PGC and Pennsylvania Department of Agriculture (PDA) due to the scale of management identified as necessary to address CWD (minimum 79 square miles) relative to park size (5.3 square miles).
+The CWD Response Plan was developed cooperatively with the Pennsylvania Game Commission and all actions would be closely coordinated with the PGC and Pennsylvania Department of Agriculture (PDA) due to the scale of management identified as necessary to address CWD (minimum 79 square miles) relative to park size (5.3 square miles).